 As much as it can be annoying to have ‘that one friend’, try to remember: no one enjoys being the one who seems like a flake.
 If someone says they are running low on spoons and just can’t make it, the chances are, they’ve weighed things up carefully before making the decision about what to spend the last of their spoons on.
 Don’t take it personally.
 And if you stop to think about it, that really makes every moment with our spoonie friends that much more of a gift.

 If you're finding it tough to cope with chronic illness, you're not alone.
-If you want to speak to a professional, visit Counselling Directory or use the search bar below.
+If you want to speak to a professional, visit Counselling Directory.